 - Customize your live stream to make it unique to you.

-- Include a call-to-action such encouraging them to like and share the video.
+- Include a call to action such as encouraging them to like and share the video.

 - Track your results to see what’s working and not working.